fpipita/puppeteester/README.md

 - [ ] feat: use a single volume for both client side node_modules and source code and use some kind of mechanism to exclude/include folders containing the tests to run
 - [ ] feat: handle exceptions
 - [x] feat: expose headless Chrome debugging port to host
-- [ ] fix: don't schedulen new test run on atime events (if any)
+- [ ] fix: don't schedule new test run on atime events (if any)
 - [x] feat: add possibility to set Chrome's default viewport
 - [ ] feat: add possibility to set Chrome's timeout
 - [ ] feat: add code coverage support
-- [ ] perf: find a more efficient way to detect test completion
+- [x] perf: find a more efficient way to detect test completion
 - [ ] feat: add a way to load styles (to test layouts)